 Posted on 27th of October, 2013 by Lévana

-When my son Maimon was a teenage schoolboy, he told his father: “Tati, you know what I heard old age is?
+Raw Low Carb Chia FLax Almond Cranberry Pudding (recipe in this file) When my son Maimon was a teenage schoolboy, he told his father: “Tati, you know what I heard old age is?
 That’s when your broad mind and narrow waist switch places”.
-Not missing a beat, my husband snapped right back at him that his mind was broader than ever, and...
+Not missing a beat, my husband snapped...

 Filed under: Almond Flour Recipes, Almond Recipes, Aloo Gobi Recipes, Beef Cheeks Recipes, Beef Recipes, Chocolate Recipes, Chutney Recipes, Coconut Milk Recipes, Coconut Oil Recipes, Coconut Recipes, Collard Greens Recipes, Cranberries Recipes, Dairy-Free Dessert Recipes, Dairy-Free Pie Recipes, Dairy-Free Recipes, Dark Leaves Recipes, Eggplant Recipes, Fennel Recipes, Fish Soup Recipes, Gluten Free Recipes, Gluten-free pasta recipes, Indian Recipes, Kale Recipes, Kosher Fish Recipes, Kosher Food, Kosher Recipes, Lamb recipes, Lasagna Recipes, Lemon Recipes, Moroccan Chicken Recipes, Moroccan Fish Recipes, Moroccan Food, Moroccan Recipes, Moroccan Soup Recipes, Mushroom Recipes, Mustard Greens Recipes, Nuts Recipes, Plantain Recipes, Recipes, Root Vegetable Recipes, Salad Recipes, Sephardi Recipes, Stories, Tajines Recipes, Whole Foods Kosher Kitchen